leonardr/botfriend/README.md

 # Bot anatomy

-So, you've got about ten examples to look at.
-Each bot directory contains two special files: one for configuration and one for code.
+So, you've got about ten examples to look at in `sample-bots/`.
+Each bot directory contains two special files: `bot.yaml` for configuration and `__init__.py` for source code.

 # `bot.yaml`